5 minutes

 Data fatigue is a common issue for spreadsheet users and even expert data analysts.
 People who use Polymer Search report less data fatigue and more productivity!

-Separating columns by colors and tags also makes data easier to read.
+Separating columns by colors and tags also makes data easier to read and assists with filtering data.

 How to make spreadsheets look professional